The Godwit Days Spring Migration Festival is held each April and is based out of Arcata, CA. The event offers carbon offsets to its attendees.

 The Monterey Bay Birding Festival, held each September in the Monterey Bay region of California, has been in existence for over a decade.
 The festival works to advance bird conservation as follows.
 The event helps nourish a connection to wildlife and birds in the next generation by providing children's programs free of charge and by offering student registration discounts.
 Also, festival goers can attend a workshop on carbon-neutral birding in which they learn how to bird by bike or foot as well as how to offset the carbon footprint of their birding activities.
 Lastly, the festival provides education to attendees on the ongoing need to protect important slough habitats--as well as other native habitats--during its numerous field trips to the Watsonville Wetlands and Elkhorn Slough.

-The Mountain Bird Festival, hosted by Klamath Bird Observatory and held in Ashland, Oregon, has been designed with bird conservation in mind.
+The Mountain Bird Festival (now retired), hosted by Klamath Bird Observatory and held in Ashland, Oregon, had been designed with bird conservation in mind.
 Every attendee (1) purchases a Federal Migratory Bird Hunting and Conservation [Duck] Stamp, thereby supporting habitat acquisition and protection in the National Wildlife Refuge System; (2) purchases a Mountain Bird Conservation Science Stamp, thereby supporting Klamath Bird Observatory's science-based efforts to achieve ecosystem conservation in the Pacific Northwest and throughout the migratory ranges of the birds of the region; and (3) contributes bird sightings from festival field trips to the global eBird program, thereby increasing knowledge about bird distributions and abundances.

 The San Diego Bird Festival, entering its 20th year, has long been an opportunity for birders to contribute to bird conservation in the San Diego area.
 Proceeds from the festival support the San Diego Audubon Society's general fund, benefiting conservation and education programs.